Tour guide showing stalactite to a tourist inside Mammoth Cave, Margaret River WA.

 Mammoth Cave

-The most easily accessible of all the show caves in the region, with the first chamber being accessible by wheelchair.
+The most easily accessible of all the show caves in the region, it's a natural time capsule, and home to ancient fossil remains of long-extinct Australian Megafauna.

 You are free to wander at your own pace along the boardwalks and platforms, through the majestic chambers of the cave.